w3c/wai-website/pages/standards-guidelines/wcag/non-web-ict.md

 ## Who develops WCAG2ICT {#wg}

-The WCAG2ICT Group Note is developed by a [Task Force (TF)](https://www.w3.org/WAI/about/groups/task-forces/wcag2ict/) of the [Accessibility Guidelines Working Group (AG WG)](https://www.w3.org/WAI/about/groups/agwg/).
-The [work statement](https://www.w3.org/WAI/about/groups/task-forces/wcag2ict/work-statement/) defines the objectives, scope, and approach for the WCAG2ICT Group Note.
-The participants of the WCAG2ICT TF are volunteers drawn from [W3C member organizations](https://www.w3.org/membership/list/) and [invited experts](https://www.w3.org/invited-experts/) and are supported by [Web Accessibility Initiative (WAI)](https://www.w3.org/WAI/about/#wai-staff).
+The WCAG2ICT Group Note is developed by the [WCAG2ICT Task Force](https://www.w3.org/WAI/about/groups/task-forces/wcag2ict/).
+The work statement defines the objectives, scope, and approach for the WCAG2ICT Group Note.
+The participants of the WCAG2ICT TF are volunteers drawn from W3C member organizations and invited experts and are supported by Web Accessibility Initiative (WAI) staff.

 ### Related Documents